Richard Phillips (merchant mariner): Book

 Phillips publicly thanks sailors for his dramatic rescue at sea.

-American publisher Hyperion Books optioned the rights for Phillips' memoir in May 2009.
+American publisher Hyperion Books optioned the rights for Phillips's memoir in May 2009.
 On April 6, 2010, A Captain's Duty: Somali Pirates, Navy SEALS, and Dangerous Days at Sea, was released.

 Film

 Columbia Pictures acquired the film rights in May 2009 also.
-In March 2011, it was announced that Tom Hanks would star as Phillips, Barkhad Abdi as Abduwali Muse and Faysal Ahmed as Najee in a film based on the hijacking and Phillips' book.
+In March 2011, it was announced that Tom Hanks would star as Phillips, Barkhad Abdi as Abduwali Muse and Faysal Ahmed as Najee in a film based on the hijacking and Phillips's book.
 It would be scripted by Billy Ray, and produced by the team behind The Social Network.

-The film, titled Captain Phillips, was released on October 11, 2013 and had its premiere showing at the 2013 New York Film Festival.
+The film, titled Captain Phillips, was released on October 11, 2013, and had its premiere showing at the 2013 New York Film Festival.
 It was praised for its direction, screenplay, production values, cinematography, and for the performances of Tom Hanks and Barkhad Abdi, with Abdi in particular winning a Bafta award for Best Supporting Actor.
 Captain Phillips grossed $107.1 million in North America and $111.7 million in other countries for a worldwide total of $218.8 million, against its budget of $55 million.